TKOaly/tkoaly-new-service/README.md

 Repeat these steps every time you update for smooth sailing.
 For production deployment, also run `python manage.py collectstatic`.

+Note: `settings.py`

 Using Docker **(experimental)**
 -------
 1. `docker-compose build` to build the image (The image will have Ubuntu 16.04 and Python 3.6 installed).
+2. Run `source .env` to apply env vars.
-2. Use `docker ps` to find your container id.
+3. Use `docker ps` to find your container id.
 You will need it in the next step.
-3. `docker exec -it <CONTAINER ID> python manage.py compilemessages` to compile messages
+4. `docker exec -it <CONTAINER ID> python manage.py compilemessages` to compile messages
-4. `docker exec -it <CONTAINER ID> python manage.py migrate` to migrate database
+5. `docker exec -it <CONTAINER ID> python manage.py migrate` to migrate database
-5. `docker-compose up -d` to start the server.
+6. `docker-compose up -d` to start the server.
 The server defaults to port 8000.
-This can be changed in the Dockerfile.
+This can be changed in the environment file.
-6. To stop the container, use `docker-compose down`.
+7. To stop the container, use `docker-compose down`.